03 Sep 2008

 Contributed by Geologist Quentin Gall, Ph.D.
 May 2009

-View details about the memorial to the Princess Patricia's Canadian Light Infantry located inside the former convent.
+In 1926 a memorial to the Princess Patricia's Canadian Light Infantry was placed inside the convent chapel.

 Interior views of the Royal College of Physicians and Surgeons - Doors Open June 2010 (Jean-Claude Dubé, 2010).